fwyogeshsharma/hardy-inventory-hub/WORKFLOW_README.md

-# Inventory Management Workflow Requirements
+# Sales-Driven Production Workflow Requirements

 ## Overview
-This document outlines the complete workflow requirements for the Hardy Inventory Hub application, detailing the process flow from SKU management to kit production with Bill of Materials (BOM) functionality.

-## Workflow Process

-### 1. SKU Management & Out of Stock Detection
-- Add SKUs to the inventory system
-- Monitor stock levels automatically
-- Detect when SKUs reach "out of stock" status
-- **REQUIREMENT**: Add "Reorder" button on inventory item list for items with status 'out of stock'

-### 2. Reorder Process
-- When an SKU is out of stock, display a "Reorder" button on the inventory item list
-- Clicking the "Reorder" button should:
-  - Mark the item for reordering
-  - Make the item visible on the Purchase Order page
-  - Make the item visible on the Workflow page

-### 3. Purchase Order Management
-- Navigate to Purchase Order screen
-- Display items that have been marked for reorder
-- **REQUIREMENT**: Add button to "Check item in warehouse"
-- If item is not available in warehouse:
-  - Mark as "New Order Required"
-  - Move item to Order page

-### 4. Order Processing
-- Items marked as "New Order Required" appear on Order page
-- Verify that orders are coming from regular suppliers
-- **REQUIREMENT**: Put SKU process on pause and wait for supplies
-- Monitor supplier delivery status
-- Once supplies are received from regulars, SKU becomes available for use

-### 5. Bill of Materials (BOM) Functionality
-- **REQUIREMENT**: Implement BOM functionality in the app
-- Track what has been purchased
-- Monitor quantity of each component
-- Track per-piece price for each component
-- Maintain purchase history and pricing data

-### 6. Kit SKU Production
-- Once individual SKUs are available, create Kit SKUs
-- Use BOM data to determine required components
-- **REQUIREMENT**: Production of Kit SKU with Kit BOM
-- Track which components are used in each kit
-- Monitor kit production costs and quantities
+This document outlines the complete workflow requirements for the Hardy Inventory Hub application, detailing the sales-driven process flow from sales order creation through BOM template selection, production planning, inventory verification, and purchase order generation.

+## New Workflow Process

+### 1. Sales Order Creation
+- Create new sales orders as the starting point of the workflow
+- Sales team initiates orders based on customer demand and forecasting
+- Each sales order requires selection of products to be manufactured
+- **REQUIREMENT**: Sales order interface with product selection capabilities

+### 2. BOM Template Selection
+- When creating a sales order, system prompts: "Which BOM template do you want to create for production?"
+- Display available BOM templates based on forecasting and product requirements
+- User selects appropriate BOM template for the sales order
+- **REQUIREMENT**: BOM template library with forecasting-based recommendations
+- Link selected BOM template to the sales order for production planning

+### 3. Production Planning & BOM Processing
+- Once BOM template is selected, initiate production planning process
+- Selected BOM enters production queue
+- System analyzes BOM requirements and component specifications
+- **REQUIREMENT**: Production planning interface with BOM-based workflow
+- Track production status and timeline for each BOM

+### 4. Inventory Verification & Stock Checking
+- Before production begins, system checks inventory for all BOM components
+- Verify availability of each item required in the selected BOM
+- Generate inventory status report showing:
+  - Available items with sufficient quantity
+  - Items with insufficient stock
+  - Completely out-of-stock items
+- **REQUIREMENT**: Automated inventory checking against BOM requirements

+### 5. Purchase Order Generation
+- For items not available in inventory or insufficient quantities:
+  - Automatically generate purchase order requirements
+  - Calculate required quantities based on BOM specifications
+  - Create purchase orders for missing/insufficient components
+- **REQUIREMENT**: Automated purchase order generation based on inventory gaps
+- Track purchase order status and supplier delivery timelines

+### 6. Production Workflow Management
+- Hold production until all required components are available
+- Monitor purchase order fulfillment and inventory updates
+- Release production once all BOM components are in stock
+- **REQUIREMENT**: Production hold/release system based on component availability

 ### 7. Workflow Dashboard Visualization
 - **REQUIREMENT**: Visual representation on workflow-dashboard of inventory